 The best business advice I ever got was to never try beating others at their own game.
 Instead, find a unique niche, stay true to its path and make it your own.
 The phenomenal growth of our business is a testament to the power of this counsel.

 It’s also important to manage your cash flow carefully.
-Too many growing companies go out of business when they grow faster than the cash available to fund their growth.
+Too many growing companies go out of business when they grow faster than the cash available to fund their expansion.
 Securing multiple sources of finances was critical for us.
-We funded growth through our own private funds, bank financing, reinvesting profits, and negotiating flexible payment terms with key suppliers whenever specific products went viral.
+We funded growth through our own private funds, bank financing, reinvesting profits, and negotiating flexible payment terms with key suppliers.

 Collectively these measures allowed us to grow the business three-fold without ever exceeding our cash limits.
-We also made a conscious decision not to take on angel investment or any form of capital that would result in relinquishing control of our business.
+We also made a conscious decision not to take on angel investment or any form of capital that would have us relinquish control of our business.

 In our early years, we came close to running short of cash a few times.
-However, careful cash flow projections prepared months earlier had warned us of this risk.
-We planned proactively for these shortfalls, managed our cash prudently, and carried the business successfully through these challenging periods.
-Early on we also modeled growth at different rates.
+However, careful cash flow projections prepared months earlier had warned us of the emerging risk.
+As a result, we planned proactively for these shortfalls, managed our cash prudently, and carried the business successfully through these challenging periods.
+Early on we also modelled growth at different rates.
 This helped us identify thresholds beyond which accelerated growth would jeopardize our financial health.

 However, these days, the ongoing success of our business is underpinned by its people.
 The right talent can literally transform your business overnight.
 For example, we made a senior appointment as a national COVID lockdown was unfolding in March 2020.
 Despite the external environment, we ultimately decided the talent on offer was too good and too rare to pass up.
 A year later, our business is all the better for it.